Credit for Life Experience

-Prior Learning Assessment (PLA) allows students in the School of Adult Learning to earn credit hours at North Park by demonstrating learning gained outside a traditional academic environment—informal life experience, professional training, certification, licensure, or any other source.
+Prior Learning Assessment (PLA) allows students in the School of Professional Studies to earn credit hours at North Park by demonstrating learning gained outside a traditional academic environment—informal life experience, professional training, certification, licensure, or any other source.

 - PLA projects should closely match courses or topics taught at North Park

 - PLA fulfills mostly elective credit and some general-education requirements

 PLA credit cannot duplicate credits transferred into or completed at North Park